 On an ongoing basis.
-A key benefit of Officevibe’s Pulse Surveys is their consistency, which allows you to track trends on 10 metrics and 26 sub-metrics of employee engagement, like recognition, wellness, or manager-employee relationships.
+A key benefit of pulse survey softwares is their consistency, which allows you to track trends on 10 metrics and 26 sub-metrics of employee engagement, like recognition, wellness, or manager-employee relationships.
 Pulse Surveys are an excellent way to solicit regular employee feedback, and implement meaningful changes in real-time.

 Just as important as keeping a pulse, is connecting individually with each member of your team on a regular basis.
 One-on-one meetings are an excellent moment both for giving feedback and collecting feedback from employees, to build up the feedback culture on your team.
 A question as simple as “what can I do to help you this week?” reveals insights that help you better support your team.
 And when people are comfortable to share their feedback with you directly, there are fewer surprises and you’re better equipped to make adjustments when necessary.

 Officevibe’s one-on-one software makes building collaborative agendas simple, so you and your direct report can both add talking points ahead of your meeting.
 This lets you both bring up what’s on your mind, while allowing your employee to come to the meeting prepared.
 If you’re not sure what questions to ask during one-on-ones, you can always select from conversation prompts available in the platform, or check out your list of notes and Action Items to follow up on what you discussed last time.